Miouss/lolmood-old/README.md

 # Test the website

-You can test the website by selecting EUW as region and entering "Noah7" in the summoner search area
+You can test the website by selecting EUW as region and entering "PGE Dova" in the summoner search area